-Only two parameters are mandatory to enable the load balancing VNF.
+Three parameters are mandatory to enable the load balancing VNF.
+These three will be configured in a single field.
 During instantiation, under Custom attributes.
-If both of the following attributes are filled, the load balancer will be enabled.
+If all three attributes are present in the field, the load balancer will be enabled.

-LB PORT: Set the port that will be used by the backends.
-Only one port is supported at this time.
-This port will also be used by the frontend to listen for incoming requests.
+LB BACKENDS PORT: Set the port that will be used by the backends.

 HAProxy supports a monitoring web page that shows information of all the backends.
 This feature is disabled by default.
 In order to enable it, these two parameters must be filled: